 Chewy chocolate chip cookies are my go-to recipe for a classic chocolate chip cookie.
-These cookies are chewy, soft, sweet, and filled to the brim with chocolate chips and chocolate chunks.
+These cookies are chewy, perfectly sweetened, and filled to the brim with melty chocolate chips.

 Ingredients and substitutions